wso2/docs-is/en/docs/apis/user-information-recovery-service.md

 # User Information Recovery

+!!! warning
+    The functionalities enabled by this SOAP API are available with the [Account Recovery REST APIs](../../restapis/using-the-account-recovery-rest-apis/) with better performance.
+Note that it is recommended to use REST APIs wherever possible.

 The **User Information Recovery API** enables recovering user information during user authentication through various features such as captcha and challenge questions.
 This section lists out and describes the operations that are available in the **User Information Recovery API**.